ItsRqtl/auto-fxtwitter/README.md

 > [!NOTE]
 This extension is planned to be published on the Chrome Web Store, but it is not there yet.

+- Install the extension at [Microsoft Edge Add-ons](https://github.com/itsrqtl/auto-fxtwitter).

+> [!NOTE]
+This extension is currently under review at Microsoft Edge Add-ons, it will be published soon.

 - Load the extension manually:

     1. Download the latest release from [here](https://github.com/itsrqtl/auto-fxtwitter/releases).